aidanbabo/ladybug/README.md

 - Fetch an HTML document over HTTP or HTTPS.
     - Supports gzip and deflate encodings as well as chunked transfer.
     - Has a barebones HTTP cache and keep alive connections.
+- Support for absolute and relative `file:` urls and `data:text/html,` urls.
 - Renders a small (but the essential) subset of HTML content to the screen.
     - Supports basic text styling with `<b>`, `<i>`, `<sup>` and others.
     - Loads CSS from remote sources and implements the cascade.